• Skip to content

 Behaviour signs

-Children with microcephaly might have behaviour like hyperactivity, agitation and aggression.
-They might also have a poor appetite.
+Children and teenagers with microcephaly might have behaviour like hyperactivity, agitation and aggression.
+They might also have poor appetites.

 Medical concerns linked with microcephaly

-Children with microcephaly can have other medical conditions including seizures.
+Children and teenagers with microcephaly can have other medical concerns including:

 Diagnosis and testing for microcephaly

-Sometimes health professionals can diagnose microcephaly while a baby is still in the womb.
-They do this using an ultrasound scan.
+Sometimes health professionals diagnose microcephaly while a baby is still in the womb.
+They do this by looking at an ultrasound scan.
 An ultrasound diagnosis usually happens in the third trimester because smaller than expected head size isn’t obvious earlier in pregnancy.

-After birth, or if a child develops microcephaly later, health professionals usually diagnose it by measuring the child’s head and monitoring head growth.
-They might also use X-rays and MRI scans.
+After birth, or if a child develops microcephaly later, health professionals usually diagnose it by measuring the child’s head, monitoring head growth and looking for signs and symptoms like those listed above.
+Health professionals might also use X-rays, CT scans and MRI scans.

 Early intervention services for children with microcephaly

-Early intervention is the best way to support your child’s development.
+If your child has microcephaly, early intervention is the best way to support your child’s development.
 Early intervention includes therapies, education and other supports that will help your child reach their full potential.
+For example, you child might have:

 You and your child will probably work with many health and other professionals as part of your child’s early intervention.
-These professionals include paediatricians, speech pathologists, occupational therapists and physiotherapists.
+These professionals include occupational therapists, paediatricians, physiotherapists and speech pathologists.

-It’s good to see yourself as working in partnership with your child’s professionals.
+Working in partnership with your child’s professionals is very important.
 When you combine your deep knowledge of your child with the professionals’ expertise, you’re more likely to get the best outcomes for your child.

 Financial support for children with microcephaly

-If your child has a confirmed diagnosis of microcephaly, your child can get support under the National Disability Insurance Scheme (NDIS).
-The NDIS helps you get services and support in your community.
-It also gives you funding for things like early intervention therapies or one-off items like wheelchairs.
+If your child has a confirmed diagnosis of microcephaly, you might be able to get support from the National Disability Insurance Scheme (NDIS).
+The NDIS can help you get services and support in your community.
+The NDIS might also fund things like early intervention therapies or one-off items like wheelchairs.

 Looking after yourself and your family

-Although it’s easy to get caught up in looking after your child with microcephaly, it’s important to look after your own wellbeing too.
+It’s important to look after yourself physically, mentally and emotionally.
 If you take care of yourself, you’ll be better able to care for your child.

 Talking to other parents can also be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or an online support group.